 Who Should Know This Policy

-VCU sponsors and sponsor-investigators are responsible for knowing this policy and familiarizing themselves with its contents and provisions.
+VCU research employees (including faculty) engaged in investigator-initiated clinical and translational research are responsible for knowing this policy and familiarizing themselves with its contents and provisions.

 Investigational Device Exemption (IDE)

 Prescribed documents/application submitted to the FDA and approved to allow for the conduct of a clinical study using a significant risk device that is new or not approved for that use.

 Investigational New Drug Application (IND)

 Prescribed documents/application submitted to the FDA and approved to allow for the conduct of a clinical study using a drug that is new or not approved for that dosage, form, or indication.

 An individual who actually conducts a clinical investigation.
 See IRB Written Policies and Procedures (WPP) IX-1 – Principal Investigator Eligibility and Statement of Responsibilities for additional information about who can be an investigator.

 A medical device that does not meet the definition of a Significant Risk Device.

 Significant risk device means an investigational device that: